brandlewco/jesserieser.com/content/collections/when-fall-came-early.md

 theme_color = "#E1EAED"
 theme_color_all_works = "#7BC8FF"
 title = "When Fall Came Early:"
-[[collection_awards]]
+[seo]
-content = "**2015**  \n**_PDN Photo Annual_**  \nBest Editorial Series: _When Fall Came Early_ published by MSNBC"
-template = "popup-text-element"
+meta_description = "This is a study of how climate change is altering the landscape and the backdrop to my childhood, my beloved Ozark Mountains." meta_title = "When Fall Came Early: Drought Along the Arkansas River Basin" [[collection_awards]] content = "**2015**  \n**_PDN Photo Annual_**  \nBest Editorial Series: _When Fall Came Early_ published by MSNBC" template = "popup-text-element"